lh3/ropebwt2/README.md

 ##Introduction

-RopeBWT2 is an *experimental* tool for constructing the FM-index for a collection of DNA sequences.
-It works by incrementally inserting multiple sequences into an existing pseudo-BWT position by position, starting from the end of the sequences.
+RopeBWT2 is an tool for constructing the FM-index for a collection of DNA sequences.
+It works by incrementally inserting one or multiple sequences into an existing pseudo-BWT position by position, starting from the end of the sequences.
 This algorithm can be largely considered a mixture of [BCR][2] and [dynamic FM-index][3].
 Nonetheless, ropeBWT2 is unique in that it may *implicitly* sort the input into reverse lexicographical order (RLO) or reverse-complement lexicographical order (RCLO) while building the index.
 Suppose we have file `seq.txt` in the one-sequence-per-line format.
 RLO can be achieved with Unix commands: